grange85/ahfow-www/_posts/2023-09-08-my-record-collection-recent-acquisition-1-luna-the-days-of-our-nights-lp.md

 <!--more-->

 > We made an album called _The Days of Our Nights_.
-Oir fifth studio album, it is possibly the works of the seven that Luna made.
+Oir fifth studio album, it is possibly the worst of the seven that Luna made.
 >
 > [...]
 >